-Bemidji State University and Northwest Technical College have a combined impact of nearly $322 million on Minnesota’s economy
+Bemidji State University and Northwest Technical College have a combined impact of over $310 million on Minnesota’s economy.

-An economic impact study on the Minnesota State system of 30 state colleges and seven state universities, released in November 2018, has found that Bemidji State University and Northwest Technical College combine to contribute an estimated total of more than $320 million and more than 2,700 jobs to Minnesota’s economy each year.
+An economic impact study on the Minnesota State system of 26 state colleges and seven state universities, released in January 2023, has found that Bemidji State University and Northwest Technical College combine to contribute an estimated total of $310.4 million and more than 2,200 jobs to Minnesota’s economy each year.

 The study was commissioned by Minnesota State and was conducted by Parker Philips, a nationally recognized consulting firm specializing in economic impact analysis.

 “An economic contribution analysis is an objective way to measure the significance of an organization in the regional economy; it is a tool that policy makers can use to inform their decisions,” said Nichole Parker, a principal partner at Parker Philips.